Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 A good rinse with hot water always helps, as well as soaking up excess urine before it has a chance to seep into your concrete flooring or walkway.

-The true hero in this story is enzymes.
+The true hero in this story is a natural cleaner like enzymes or ions.

-It’s really as easy as letting enzyme cleaners work their charm on the affected surface.
+It’s really as easy as letting these urine cleaners work their charm on the affected surface.

-Whether the stain occurred in your garage or on your patio, enzyme cleaner is a universal powerhouse for removing urine and other organic stains and odors.
+Whether the stain occurred in your garage or on your patio, biological or natural chemistry cleaners are a universal powerhouse for removing urine and other organic stains and odors.

 As for prevention, applying sealants like the pros do can save a lot of time and stress – especially if this is an issue you deal with often.